 I'm an applied historian and a policy analyst bringing the long-term view to a short-sighted debate

-Diego Rubio is the Professor of Applied History and Governance at IE School of Global & Public Affairs, and the Executive Director of the Center for the Governance of Change, one Europe’s leading applied-research institutions studying the political, economic, and societal effects of emerging tech.
+Diego Rubio is the Professor of Applied History and Governance at IE School of Global & Public Affairs, and the founding Executive Director of the Center for the Governance of Change, one of the five most innovative European university departments studying the political, economic, and societal effects of emerging tech –according to Public.
 Prior to that, Diego worked as Lecturer and Research Fellow at the University of Oxford.

 Diego’s research aims to illuminate current challenges facing today's society by using a long-term perspective that tracks causal relations and historical trends from the past and projects them into the future.
 As policy analyst, Diego has advised numerous international organizations, including the United Nations, the European Commission, the World Economic Forum, and the Ibero-American General Secretariat.
 As speaker, he has participated in conferences in four continents and lectured in universities such as Harvard, Cambridge and Singapore.

 Diego’s ideas have been featured in several media outlets (incl.
 BBC, El País, and TVE).
 In 2019, he wrote and hosted A History of the Future, a documentary series for the History Channel on the future of work, democracy, globalization, and climate.